Welcome

 - run any system updates on your device.

 Please refer to the IT FAQ document below for more information.
-For help accessing the QCAA portal including passwords, email clientservices@qcaa.qld.edu.au.
+For help accessing the QCAA Portal including passwords, email clientservices@qcaa.qld.edu.au.

 Assessors will complete a timesheet to record participation during a review meeting, participation in training, and other activities as advised.